autocorr/faust_line_imaging/docs/source/index.rst

 how to download the pipeline script and setup your host environment in order to use the pipeline see the :doc:`Installation <environment>` page.
-Once all datasets and paths are in the appropriate locations, please refer to the :doc:`User Guide <quickstart>` for information on executing pipeline jobs.
+Once all datasets and paths are in the appropriate locations, please refer to the :doc:`User Guide <userguide>` for information on executing pipeline jobs.
 Detailed descriptions of the pipeline components and how to configure them may be found in the :doc:`Cookbook <recipes>`.